 The ULTIMATE List of Adventure Travel Quotes

-You’ll find quotes from famous names and well-known travelers here , with a fair sprinkling of quotes that we all know and love; however, no one knows who coined the phrases originally.
+You’ll find quotes from famous names and well-known travellers here, with a fair sprinkling of quotes that we all know and love; however, no one knows who coined the phrases originally.

 Feed Your Wanderlust with 143 Quotes about Travel, A-Z by Author

 It’s a long list, so you might want to grab your favourite beverage and put your feet up before you dive in.
-I wonder which will be your favourite?
+Which will be your favourite?

 1. Travel brings wisdom only to the wise.
 It renders the ignorant more ignorant than ever